Why won't voters trust the voting machines like we do?

 - that voting machines' accuracy is guaranteed by pre-election testing and federal certification.
 Voters have all experienced a computer that worked right yesterday, but didn't today;

-- That local election officials can maintain more effective IT security than Target, Anthem, eBay, and Volkswagen--all of which have better, bigger IT departments than their county clerk and all of which, despite their superior IT programs, have either been hacked or engaged in tampering themselves.
+- That local election officials can maintain more effective IT security than Target, Anthem, eBay, and Volkswagen--all of which have better, bigger IT departments than their county clerk and all of which, despite their superior IT resources, have either been hacked or engaged in tampering themselves.

 On top of having fewer IT resources than the big corporations, local election officials face challenges that make security even harder for them: